prismray/Facebook_Data_Viz/README.md

 As of the first quarter of 2018, Facebook had 2.19 billion monthly active users!!
 So this trend got us curious if we can analyze and compare how two different individuals use Facebook.
 We extracted data from our own Facebook profiles and analyzed the same to find some interesting insights.

-This project has used data extracted from the profiles of :
+**This project has used data extracted from the profiles of :

-Ribo : A 23-year old
+1. Ribo : A 23-year old

-Aashka: A 24-year old aspiring data scientist who is an Economics graduate from Mumbai,India currently pursuing MS in Information Systems from Santa Clara University
+2. Aashka: A 24-year old aspiring data scientist who is an Economics graduate from Mumbai,India currently pursuing MS in Information Systems from Santa Clara University

-The steps involved in execution of this project include:
+**The steps involved in execution of this project include:

-Data extraction: In the Facebook settings for your account — right below the link to deactivate it — there’s an option to download a copy of all your Facebook data.
+**Data extraction:** In the Facebook settings for your account — right below the link to deactivate it — there’s an option to download a copy of all your Facebook data.
 All those years of browsing the News Feed, and sharing selfies, engagements and birthday wishes on Facebook have taught the company quite a lot about us.
 We, the users, are part of the reason that Facebook has become so good at targeting ads.
 Here's the link to download all your data: https://www.facebook.com/settings.
 You have the option to download the data in HTML or JSON format.
 We chose to download our data in JSON as we can easily parse it using Pandas in Python.

-Data: The downloaded zip folder has different folders containing different kinds of information about our Facebook activities such as Ads, Comments, Likes and reactions, messages, search history, friends etcetra
+**Data:** The downloaded zip folder has different folders containing different kinds of information about our Facebook activities such as Ads, Comments, Likes and reactions, messages, search history, friends etcetra

-Data cleaning: As mentioned, we downloaded our data in JSON and the cleaning process involved preparing the data for analysis by parsing it from JSON format to dataframes
+**Data cleaning** As mentioned, we downloaded our data in JSON and the cleaning process involved preparing the data for analysis by parsing it from JSON format to dataframes

-Analysis: We chose to analyse and visualize the following:
+**Analysis:** We chose to analyse and visualize the following:

 A. Comparative word visualizations of messages